xtremelysocial/flat-bootstrap/readme.txt

 = 1.2.1 =
 * Changed Google fonts to load more efficiently from functions.php instead of using @import in the stylesheet.
 This also makes it easier to override the fonts in child themes.
-* Update page-fullwithposts.php to put the page meta and comment section after the recent posts.
+* Update page-fullwithposts.php and page-fullwithsubpages.php to put the page meta and comment section after the recent posts.
 This looks much nicer.
 * Several fixes for multiple language support (fixed mismatched text domains, added some strings that were previously hard-coded, cleaned up some existing text strings, generated .pot translation file in the /languages directory)
 * Added search field to the site-index page template
 * Moved Page Bottom widget area below the full-width site / page header